 STEPHANIE SINCLAIRE LIGHTSMITH

 As Associate Artistic Director of the Kings Head Theatre, which she ran with her husband, founder Dan Crawford, she oversaw the creative elements of 6 theatrical productions a year from development to production–choosing the plays, dramaturgical development, casting, finance, assembling production teams and co-producing, working with playwrights such as Steven Berkoff, Tom Stoppard, and Anthony Minghella, (another theatre to film crossover).
 In the early 90’s she began writing and directing her own plays and musicals.
-In the late 90’s she found the fulfillment of her vocational and career aspirations when she crossed from theatre to film.
-Here her background as an artist, story teller and theatrical practitioner merged into her ultimate medium of expression for her world view.
+In the late 90’s she found the fulfilment of her vocational and career aspirations when she crossed from theatre to film.
+Here her background as an artist, storyteller and theatrical practitioner merged into her ultimate medium of expression for her world view.

-Believing there is shamanic element to art–making the invisible idea visible, she has studied various shamanic traditions with Black Elk, grandson of the author of Black Elk Speaks, Arwyn Dreamwalker, Rain Queen Mother and the Shipibo shamans of the Amazon in Peru.
+Believing there is a shamanic element to art–making the invisible idea visible, she has studied various shamanic traditions with Black Elk, grandson of the author of Black Elk Speaks, Arwyn Dreamwalker, Rain Queen Mother and the Shipibo shamans of the Amazon in Peru.

 Her creative journey continues to inform all aspects of her life.

 Her interest is currently in writing screenplays and developing film projects that combine the suspense of Hitchcock, the beauty of classical dark fairy tales, psychological horror and comedy.

 Stephanie is writing a multidimensional action adventure called EMMIE AND THE 7TH KINGDOM and an academic self-help book on the system she teaches, CREATIVE ALCHEMY.